Tuesday, April 25, 2017

 A prison drama about two inmates who struggle to regain their hope and freedom from a corrupt prison, director Frank Darabont has never filmed a Hollywood big-budgeted picture.
 And this is his first foray into the motion picture industry.
 It's his known directional debut as Frank was moving on to direct other projects, most of which would be filmed years later.

 Tim Robbins and Morgan Freeman hand out their sensational performances in a movie like SHAWSHANK.
 Their roles as inmates consider one is a rogue and another is a seasoned veteran.
 They both have a friendship that is at the heart of the story.
 It is a shame that none of these two well-known actors won the Best Actor award, which now goes to Tom Hanks for his titular role in Forrest Gump.
-Bob Gunton was perfect as the corrupt warden, and Clancy Brown for his supporting role as the ruthless guard.
+Bob Gunton was perfect as the corrupt warden, and Clancy Brown was excellent in his supporting role as the ruthless guard.
 The music from Thomas Newman was hauntingly beautiful and moody and, without a doubt, is the best composition he has written for a feature film.

 It was a genuinely moving movie that's known as a timeless masterpiece.
 Age hasn't affected SHAWSHANK as the film was highly regarded and continued to inspire us.
 It's highly recommended for those new to Stephen King and will watch it for the first time.